G-Saksham/Frontend-Dukaan-dashboard-clone/README.md

 # Frontend: Dukaan Dashboard Clone

-Try to built a pixel perfect clone of Dukaan app dashboard
+Try to build a pixel perfect clone of Dukaan app dashboard

 Created using these tech stack: